samzorroak/blog-webapp/README.md

 # Blog Web Application
-A basic and simple blog web application using Express and Node JS.
+A basic and simple blog web application using EJS and Node JS.

 ## Running the program